cyn1x/rchess/README.md

 ## Plans

 ### What else will be done?
-- Refactor to further break up code into smaller, and reusable functions
 - Improved demonstration mode
 - Abstract the core engine logic so AI can be added without muddling through the code
 - Possible port over to Rust, having the Rust program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side